wwivbbs/docs/docs/chains/doors.md

 **E) ANSI**
 If ANSI is required in order to run the chain.
 Because some games or on-line programs make extensive use of ANSI screens, those users who do not have ANSI may experience significant problems with the game.
 This feature allows you to screen out the people who do not have ANSI capability.

-**F) DOS Interrupt**
+**F) Exec Mode**
 Many programs run remotely will not have built in code for accessing the modem.
-For these programs, the BBS should be set to intercept the DOS calls, and "re-direct" the output to go to the modem, as well as the screen.
-It is possible, however, that you will have a program that will do its own modem access, in which case it should be set so that the BBS won't intercept DOS calls.
-In most cases, you WILL want the BBS to intercept DOS calls.

-If the game does not seem to operate properly, you may need to experiment with this setting.
-As a general rule, you should try having the BBS intercept DOS calls for those games designed specifically for WWIV and try having the BBS not intercept DOS calls for those games designed to be run on other systems.
-These settings may still need to be changed, but the general rule is sound advice for what to try as the initial setting for this variable.

-**G) Win32 FOSSIL**
-TODO: Need a good description from RushFan :-)
+WWIV supports several modes for this:

+* Normal - Execute the program as a native binary.
+Socket handles may be passed to the door using the ```%H``` parameter.
+* STDIO - **Linux Only** -   Execute the program as a native binary that use the stdin, stdout natively and WWIV pipes that input/output to the BBS caller.
+* Emulate DOS Interrupts - **Win32 only** Requires the sbbsexec.dll to be
+  placed in the WINDOWS\syste32 directory and uses the that DLL to emulate DOS IO redirection.
+* Emulate DOS FOSSIL - **Win32 only** Requires the sbbsexec.dll to be placed
+  in the WINDOWS\syste32 directory and uses the that DLL to emulate a DOS FOSSIL driver.

 **J) Local only**
 This toggle defines the chain to be run in local mode only or unrestricted.